-In 2017, sea lice counts were controlled below the local action levels for all Cermaq operations.
-The local action levels in 2017 are provided in the table below.
+In 2018, average sea lice counts were controlled below the local action levels in Cermaq operations in Chile and Norway.
+The local action levels in 2018 are provided in the table below.

 CEQ 02 - Local Action Levels, mean Level of Lice per Fish